TianhaoTonyWu/Awesome-Adaptive-Thinking-Papers/README.md

 ---

-# 📚 Adaptive Thinking in LLMs
+# 📚 Paper List for Adaptive Thinking in LLMs

 This repository curates research papers on adaptive thinking in large language models (LLMs).